 Students who are placed on academic suspension for a second time will be dismissed from the University for a period of three years.
 Students cannot take courses at Mount Allison or receive credit at Mount Allison for courses taken somewhere else while dismissed.
 At the end of the dismissal, the student can apply for re-admission.

 Students who have been notified that they are on academic suspension or dismissal can appeal their academic standing.
-They should submit theoutlining clearly and thoroughly the reasons for their poor academic performance and why they are ready to return to their studies.
-The form must be submitted to the registrar’s office by the deadline indicated on their letter of notification.
+They should submit the academic standing appeal form outlining clearly and thoroughly the reasons for their poor academic performance and why they are ready to return to their studies.
+The form must be submitted to the registrar’s office by the mid-June deadline indicated on their letter of notification.
 Academic Standing Appeal Forms will be reviewed by the admissions and re-admissions committee.
-If the committee turns down his/her appeal, the student will be informed how they can further appeal the decision to the re-admissions appeal committee whose decision is final.
+Students will be notified of the committee's decision by the end of June.
+If the committee turns down the appeal, the student will be informed how they can further appeal the decision to the re-admissions appeal committee whose decision is final.